Elena Micic

 Elena Micic (born 13 July 2004) is an Australian tennis player.
-She has a career-high singles ranking of 349 by the WTA, achieved on 19 May 2025, and a best WTA doubles ranking of 221, reached on 22 September 2025.
+She has a career-high singles ranking of 345 by the WTA, achieved on 16 March 2026, and a best WTA doubles ranking of 216, reached on 1 December 2025.

 Micic began playing tennis at the age of three in her home in Caroline Springs, Victoria.

 She made her WTA Tour main-draw debut at the 2024 Adelaide International, where she partnered Tina Nadine Smith in the doubles competition.

 Micic won her first $50k title at Montemor-o-Novo in Portugal in the doubles draw, partnering Alana Parnaby.

 Given a wildcard entry, she made it through to the final round of qualifying at the 2025 Australian Open, where she lost to Polina Kudermetova.

+Ranked at world No. 302, Micic qualified to make her WTA Tour main-draw debut at the 2026 Athens Open and defeated wildcard entrant Martha Matoula, before losing to Zheng Qinwen in the second round.